Sandro Kulenović: International career

-Kulenović has been capped at the youth international level and also captained the Croatia under-16 team.
+Kulenović has been capped at youth international level and also captained the Croatia under-16 team.
 He was part of Croatia's 23-man squads for UEFA Under-21 Euros 2019 and 2021.

 During August 2024, various Bosnian and Croatian media reported about the possibility of Kulenović choosing to represent Bosnia and Herzegovina internationally.
 Kulenović allegedly refused to represent any national team other than Croatia, as well as stated that he had not been contacted by the Football Association of Bosnia and Herzegovina at all.

 Style of play

 Kulenović plays as a typical number 9.
 Croatian journalists have often hailed him as "the new Mandžukić", whom he named his idol alongside Fernando Torres.